ekmanib/guide-project-demo/README.md

 ![Check where is wrong in the log](https://songshgeo-picgo-1302043007.cos.ap-beijing.myqcloud.com/uPic/CleanShot%202023-09-21%20at%2021.00.17@2x.png)

+Based on the report, keep improving your code formats until all tests are passed.

 There are even more tests, please check the document for the [full get-start guide](https://songshgeo.github.io/guide-project-demo).